 Braces Orthodontics: Costs, Process, Types of Braces, and FAQs

 Braces Orthodontic treatment is one of the most popular procedures in modern dentistry.
 Not only can it transform your smile into a picture-perfect one, but it also plays a crucial role in improving your overall oral health.
 With advances in dental technology, treatment options now range from traditional metal braces to virtually invisible aligners.
-In this comprehensive guide, we cover everything you need to know about orthodontic treatment in 2025: from understanding what orthodontics is and why it’s important, to exploring various types of braces, the detailed treatment process, cost factors, oral care tips during treatment, and answers to frequently asked questions.
+In this comprehensive guide, we cover everything you need to know about orthodontic treatment in 2025: from understanding what orthodontics is and why it’s important, to exploring various types of braces, the detailed treatment process, price range, oral care tips during treatment, and answers to frequently asked questions.

 What is Braces Orthodontics?